There’s nothing like a scoop of cool homemade ice cream on a hot summer day. This Raspberry Ice Cream recipe is my latest favorite!

 This ice cream recipe is vegan with a simple swap from our classic Vanilla Ice Cream.
 Just trade coconut milk for the traditional heavy cream and you’ll have a frozen treat every bit as delicious as the original.

 Be sure to use the Thai coconut milk that comes in a can rather than carton milk.
 I’ve made this recipe with canned coconut milk on several occasions and it works beautifully.
+Extra coconut milk is perfect for a Coconut Milk Banana Smoothie.

 Using coconut milk in homemade ice cream recipes has served me well for years.
 If you’re looking for a vanilla version, try this Vanilla Bean Coconut Ice Cream next!
 Don’t forget to add some warm Berry Sauce on top for the ultimate treat.